omry/omegaconf/docs/source/usage.rst

 Resolvers
 ^^^^^^^^^
-You can add additional interpolation types by registering resolvers using ``OmegaConf.register_new_resolver()``.
+Add new interpolation types by registering resolvers using ``OmegaConf.register_new_resolver()``.
 Such resolvers are called when the config node is accessed.
-See :doc:`custom_resolvers` for more details, or keep reading for a minimal example.
+The minimal example below shows its most basic usage, see :doc:`custom_resolvers` for more details.

 .. doctest::